- Connect to CCPL

 The property that became Hampstead was originally part of a large tract of land located north of urban Charleston, granted first to one Richard Cole in the summer of 1672.
 Cole’s extensive property, stretching from the Ashley to the Cooper River, was subdivided many times over successive generations, but retained its rural character.
 By the late 1760s, a large parcel of that land was an empty pasture known as Austin Field, the property of Mr. George Austin.
 Austin sold his field to Henry Laurens in the spring of 1769, after which Laurens acquired a few more acres to the north from Joseph Wood.
 Hoping to capitalize on the land’s proximity to the colonial capital, Laurens hired a surveyor to subdivide the tract into building lots and to lay out an orderly grid of streets.
 In late November, 1769, Laurens began marketing this property the public as a residential development called “the Village of Hampstead.”

-The surveyor’s 1769 plat for the initial subdivision of Hampstead Village shows a tract of less than a hundred acres bounded on the east by Town Creek (a branch of the Cooper River), on the west by the broad path leading to Charleston (now King Street), on the north by a “bold creek” (later called Vardell’s Creek now “Grace Bridge Street”), and on the south by the property of the Wragg family that later became Mary Street in Wraggborough.
+The surveyor’s 1769 plat for the initial subdivision of Hampstead Village shows a tract of around a hundred acres bounded on the east by Town Creek (a branch of the Cooper River), on the west by the broad path leading to Charleston (now King Street), on the north by a “bold creek” (later called Vardell’s Creek now “Grace Bridge Street”), and on the south by the property of the Wragg family that later became Mary Street in Wraggborough.
 The village included a dozen new streets laid out in a perpendicular grid.
 Front Street, a broad avenue seventy feet wide and now part of East Bay Street, was the only street named in the 1769 plat of Hampstead.

 The names of the remaining streets appear in property records and newspaper advertisements of the 1770s and are still in use today.
 Henry Laurens named the central east-west street for Christopher Columbus, and the central north-south street for that mariner’s greatest discovery, America.
 Both of those principal streets were fifty feet wide, while the remaining nine streets were all forty feet wide.
 Three streets were named for celebrated men of English history.
 Drake Street was named for the explorer, Sir Francis Drake.
 Amherst Street was named for the British commander of North American forces during the recent French and Indian War (1756–1763), General Jeffery Amherst.
 Wolfe Street (now misspelled “Woolfe”) was named for the fallen hero of the 1759 Battle of Quebec, General James Wolfe.
 Two of the streets were named for bloodlines of the English royalty.
 Nassau Street was named for King William III, of the House of Nassau, while Hanover Street was named for the successive King Georges and the House of Hanover.
 The four remaining streets have more mundane names.
 Reid Street was named for James Reid, the man who owned property along the southwest corner of Hampstead.
 Similarly, Blake Street, at the northern edge of the village, bounded on land owned by the Blake family.
 South Street was apparently so named simply because it marked the southern limit of the village.
 A short stub of a street at the northeast corner was originally called Bull Street, but later became Cooper Street.